 Paddle the North Saskatchewan River

 As you’ll notice, there’s a big river that cuts through the centre of Edmonton and it’s called the North Saskatchewan River.
 Located in the river valley, paddling the river is one of the top things to do in Edmonton, for both locals and tourists.
 You can kayak, canoe, paddleboard, or go canoeing down the river.
-During our visit, we rented a raft from River Valley Adventure, and paddled the river from the Edmonton Valley Zoo to the heart of downtown Edmonton.
-The river is different throughout the year but for us, it was extremeley calm, almost to the point of not moving at times.
+During our visit, we rented a raft from River Valley Adventure and paddled the river from the Edmonton Valley Zoo to the heart of downtown Edmonton.
+The river is different throughout the year but for us, it was extremely calm, almost to the point of not moving at times.
 We love tubing down rivers so it was a great way to see some nature and see Edmonton from a different vantage point.

 Take a Segway Tour